 Mobile mapping has an incredible array of applications for governments at any level as well as companies of varying sizes and industries, all of which can trickle down and affect the daily lives of people and communities throughout the world.
 Some of the most common uses of mobile mapping is for the use of maintaining and updating street signs, discovering potential road damage such as potholes, and aiding in the decision-making process regarding flood management, the construction of green buildings and the use of solar power for a particular building.

-Requirements for an effective 360º mobile mapping camera
+Requirements for the most effective and best cameras for mobile mapping

 With each new generation of camera on the market, the requirements become more and more specific and some of the current companies who are producing the technology for 360-degree mobile mapping have succeeded in incorporating most or all of these specifications into their products.